redhat-developer/mapt/docs/aws/rhel.md

       --airgap                            if this flag is set the host will be created as airgap machine.
 Access will done through a bastion
       --arch string                       architecture for the machine.
-Allowed x86_64 or arm64 (default "x86_64") --conn-details-output string        path to export host connection information (host, username and privateKey) -h, --help                              help for create
+Allowed x86_64 or arm64 (default "x86_64") --conn-details-output string        path to export host connection information (host, username and privateKey) --cpus int32                        Number of CPUs for the cloud instance (default 8) --ghactions-runner-labels strings   List of labels separated by comma to be added to the self-hosted runner --ghactions-runner-name string      Name for the Github Actions Runner --ghactions-runner-repo string      Full URL of the repository where the Github Actions Runner should be registered --ghactions-runner-token string     Token needed for registering the Github Actions Runner token -h, --help                              help for create
-      --rh-subscription-password string   password to register the subscription --rh-subscription-username string   username to register the subscription --snc                               if this flag is set the RHEL will be setup with SNC profile.
+      --install-ghactions-runner          Install and setup Github Actions runner in the instance --memory int32                      Amount of RAM for the cloud instance in GiB (default 64) --nested-virt                       Use cloud instance that has nested virtualization support --rh-subscription-password string   password to register the subscription --rh-subscription-username string   username to register the subscription --snc                               if this flag is set the RHEL will be setup with SNC profile.
 Setting up all requirements to run https://github.com/crc-org/snc
       --spot                              if this flag is set the host will be created only on the region set by the AWS Env (AWS_DEFAULT_REGION)
-      --tags stringToString               tags to add on each resource (--tags name1=value1,name2=value2) (default []) --version string                    version for the RHEL OS (default "9.4")
+      --tags stringToString               tags to add on each resource (--tags name1=value1,name2=value2) (default []) --version string                    version for the RHEL OS (default "9.4") --vm-types strings                  set an specific set of vm-types and ignore any CPUs, Memory, Arch parameters set.
+Note vm-type should match requested arch.
+Also if --spot flag is used set at least 3 types.

 Global Flags:
       --backed-url string     backed for stack state.
 Can be a local path with format file:///path/subpath or s3 s3://existing-bucket